defanor/socksroute/README.md

 particularly in the `domainRules` function.

-By default, it listens on `127.0.0.1:1080`, and routes .onion and google resources (as well as a couple of others) through Tor socks with its default configuration (`localhost:9050`).
+By default, it listens on `127.0.0.1:1080`, and routes .onion and google resources (as well as a couple of others) through Tor SOCKS with its default configuration (`localhost:9050`).

 Something like "Remote DNS" should be set in a client program if the